kmilo-castellanos/ArchiAndes/README.md

-# ArchInputs
+# ArchiAndes
-A Meteor Application to specify Architectural Inputs and Decisions, i.e. Quality Scenarios, Analyzed Quality Scenarios, and Architectural Decisions
+A Meteor Application to specify Architectural Inputs and Decisions.
+These include quality scenarios, architectural constraints, decisions, views and models.

 This application requires meteor